 Denim requires a vapor barrier, which is an extra expense.
 If it gets wet, it gets heavy, packs down, and takes a long time to dry out.

 Like I said earlier, it’s more expensive than other insulation applications.
 I have seen anywhere from 20% to 3 times more than the cost of other products for the same R-value.

 As with anything doing with the environment, there are trade-offs and personal decisions to be made.
 Maybe you are adamant about recycling and keeping as much out of the landfill as possible.
 The extra cost doesn’t matter to you.

 Perhaps, as a DIYer, you had a bad experience installing fiberglass (I have!), which would make the ease and comfort of denim insulation appealing.

 Maybe you are put off by the cost and ultimately choose something else.

 Do your homework, and make decisions based on your values and your budget.
-Be sure to check your building codes, too.
-That might help you make up your mind.
+Be sure to check your area’s building codes, too.
+That might help you with an informed decision.